 were guilty of this; they would not repent of their unbelief no matter what

 miracles Jesus performed.
-They were spiritual leaders of Israel and never even gave
+They were spiritual leaders of Israel and never gave

-believing in God a thought, so when Jesus came along, they never gave a
+believing in God a thought, so when Jesus came, they never gave a

 thought to believing in Him.
 The concept of truth didn’t exist for them.
 They were

-businessmen; they came across as religious and spiritual as though they had
+businessmen, coming across as spiritual leaders, as though they had

-something going with God, but none of it was real.
-They were spiritual liars; they lied
+something going with God, but they were spiritual liars; they lied

-would have really happened had the disciples actually come and
+would have happened had the disciples actually come and

 stolen the body of Jesus from the tomb?
 The authorities would have

-story; rather, these people were so trained in greed and deception that
+story; rather, minutes.
+These people were so trained in greed and deception that

 knowing what to do came to them by instinct, or maybe they fabricated the

-story over the three days that Jesus was in the tomb, knowing He would
+story over three days that Jesus was in the tomb, knowing He would

 rise from the dead.
 The Pharisees and chief priests were in fact religious psychopaths.
 People such as these develop a personalized code of ethics to

-give themselves a semblance of normalcy to help them blend into society, and
+give themselves a semblance of normalcy to help them blend in society, but in

-at the same time design society to allow them to live among the people
+fact they're monsters, while designing society to enable them to live among the people

 (202f) Denying Christ >>